Skip to main content

 A watershed is an area of land that drains into a river, lake or other bodies of water.

 Think of it as a bathtub.
 If water flows into the bathtub, it will travel towards the drain.
 If water escapes the bathtub, the water will flow elsewhere.
 The bathtub is your watershed, and the drain is a receiving waterway.
+And you can imagine that a tributary is a faucet filling the bathtub.

-The Niagara River Watershed is:
+The Niagara River/Lake Erie Watershed is:

 Part of the larger Great Lakes Drainage Basin.

-Encompasses 903,305 acres of land, 71 municipalities, 3,193 miles of watercourses, and 52,979 acres of state and federally listed wetlands.
+Encompasses 1.5 million acres of land, 116 municipalities, 5,543 miles of rivers and streams, and 145,000 acres of state and federally listed wetlands.

-Subwatersheds of the Niagara River
+Subwatersheds in the Niagara River/Lake Erie Watershed

 Buffalo Creek